TomasAdamcik-dotcom/TastyTV2/README.md

 ## List of known issues

-- functionality of marking film as watched was not correctly implemented and is not saving watched status.
+- functionality of marking film as watched was not correctly implemented and is not saving watched status this has been disabled in project.
-- functionality of edit message has not been correctly implemented and user cannot click on edit message
+- functionality of edit message has not been correctly implemented and user cannot edit message, only save.